 Erik Wilde on Flickr

 Once you reach the trailhead at the end of the road, walk towards the ocean then take a right to check out Kiholo Bay.
-This is a popular place to swim and see resting sea turtles, make sure not to disturb them but admire from a distance.
+This is a popular place to swim and see resting sea turtles, make sure not to disturb them but admire them from a distance.

 Once you have checked out the bay, head back the way you came and continue along the coast, past the trailhead.